-Competing interests.
-The authors declare that they have no conflict of interest.
+335 Competing interests.
+The authors declare that they do not have any competing interests.

 Acknowledgements.
 This technical note is based on a presentation presented at the European Geosciences Union (EGU) general assembly in the year 2020 which was reorganised as Sharing Geosciences Online due to the COVID19 pandemic.
 We thank Paula Cutillo and Shannon Mazzei from the National Park Service (NPS) in California (USA) for providing the barometric and groundwater pressure dataset.
-This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 835852.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie SkłodowskaCurie grant agreement No 835852.
 MOC gratefully acknowledges funding for an Independent Research Fellowship from the UK Natural Environment Research Council (NE/P017819/1).